-The Collateral Registry is a body established pursuant to the provisions of the Borrowers and Lenders Act, 2008(Act 773) to principally register charges and collaterals created by borrowers to secure credit facilities provided by lenders.
+The Collateral Registry is a body established pursuant to Section 18 of the Borrowers and Lenders Act, 2020(Act 1052) to principally register security interests and collateral created by borrowers to secure credit facilities provided by lenders.

-A Collateral is an asset/property [be it movable or immovable] pledged by a borrower to secure a loan or other credit.
+Collateral is any asset/property [be it movable or immovable] pledged by a borrower to secure a credit facility.